vrd1243/tda_bees/README.txt

 	- datasets/movies/: Sped-up movies of the experimental and simulation recordings.

-	- datasets/expt_images/: Images generated from the experiemntal movie data using ffmeg.
-Images for only one dataset are provided (Used for generating Fig. 7 in the paper.)
+	- datasets/expt_images/: Images generated from the experimental movie data using ffmeg.
+Due to data limitations, images for only one dataset (C0128)are provided under (Used for generating Fig. 7 in the paper.)

 	- datasets/sim_txt/: Text file containing the data for the simulation run. (used for generating